August is always that month that is filled with last vacations, trips to the beach or pool, and cookouts.

 For the start of your homeschool year, plan out meals and easy-to-make snacks.
 Once you start learning with your children, you will be surprised at how quickly the day goes by.
 Before you know it, it’s dinner time.
 Encourage your children to help with meal planning, recipe selection, and age-appropriate kitchen and cooking tasks.
 See our Pinterest boards for easy nutritious meal planning ideas and homeschool lunch ideas.

 Homeschooling represents an exciting experience.
-But it also can be intimidating for some kids, and cause anxiety and concerns about how different their life will be.
+But it also can be intimidating for some kids, and cause anxiety and concerns about how different their lives will be.
 This is why – before you actually start to homeschool – you should take some time to explain to your young student what your plans are for the school year.
 Of course, on the flip side, you also want to take time to listen to any concerns from your child.
 By establishing two-ways of communication before the school year starts, you will have a great system in place that will allow you to address any problems during the school year, and have a better learning experience for both you, and your child.